calfonso/origin-server/admin_console/README.md

 [here].

 # Questions
-* Is it possible for a node to belong to more than one district?
 * Is there a limit to the number of apps per node?
 * Figure out what OpenShift::ApplicationContainerProxy is all about
   * Can we use it instead of `Node`

+# Problems
+* Cannot add a second node to a district

 [here]: https://engineering.redhat.com/trac/Libra/wiki/Districts